sefinek/geoip-lite2/README.md

 > [!NOTE]
 > This requires a large amount of RAM.
 It is known to fail on a Digital Ocean or AWS micro instance.
-> There are no plans to change this behavior.
-GeoIP-Lite2 stores all data in RAM in order to be fast.
+> This behavior is intentional, as the library prioritizes performance by keeping all data in memory.

 > [!NOTE]
 > Please note that IPv6 geolocation data may be less complete depending on the version of the GeoLite database.